 Students may appeal the action of resident assistants to the resident director.
 Actions of a resident director may be appealed to the Associate Dean of Students.
 Actions of the Associate Dean of Students may be appealed to the Dean of Students.
 Actions of Dean of Students may be appealed the Vice President for Student Life.
-Actions of the VP for Student Life may appealed to the discipline committee (under which circumstances the VP will excuse himself or herself from co-chairing the committee hearing).
+Actions of the VP for Student Life may be appealed to the discipline committee (under which circumstances the VP will excuse himself or herself from the committee hearing).
 The committee or hearing officer may:

-- affirm the original sanction, - reverse the sanction and impose any new sanction the Committee or hearing officer deems appropriate, with or without additional conditions, - reverse the original finding and remove all sanctions.
+• affirm the original sanction,

+- reverse the sanction and impose any new sanction the Committee or hearing officer deems appropriate, with or without additional conditions, - reverse the original finding and remove all sanctions.

-Actions of the discipline committee may be appealed through the grievance process outlined on page 62 of this handbook.
+Actions of the discipline committee, or the decision to deny an appeal, may be appealed through the grievance process outlined on page 62 of this handbook.
 The decision of the grievance committee is final.